ryanrust/vim-config/README.md

 [syntastic](https://github.com/scrooloose/syntastic) | Syntax checking hacks for vim [nerdcommenter](https://github.com/scrooloose/nerdcommenter) | The premier commenting tool.
 [gotham](https://github.com/whatyouhide/vim-gotham) | Code never sleeps in Gotham City.

+## Troubleshooting

+* My Airline symbols are not displaying properly - Typically, when this occurs it is because the font specified in the .vimrc (see line 40 - "set guifont") cannot be located.
+Ensure that you have specified the name correctly.
+Note that, after updating the guifont setting, you will probably need to *completely* close gvim and re-open to see it take effect.
+(An ":AirlineRefresh" doesn't seem to do it.)